 The thick, sticky, red cherry filling?
 It’s really the star of the show here.

 And the star in that filling?
-Big, beautiful, juicy BC Tree Fruits cherries.
-(And I had to stash a couple bags deep in the fridge to keep the kiddos hands off them long enough for me to make it — they make the perfect delicious and nutritious summer snack!).
+Big, beautiful, juicy cherries.
+(I had to stash a couple bags deep in the fridge to keep the kiddos hands off them long enough for me to make it — they make the perfect delicious and nutritious summer snack!).

 Summer fruit is one of the things we look forward to most as the snow thaws and the sun starts getting warmer – there is nothing like fresh, Canadian-grown fruit and veggies and we’ll definitely be enjoying our share while we have a chance!
 Don’t miss out 😉

 As we’ve talked about before, there are a few different ways to make a cobbler recipe.